 As a result of the COVID-19 crisis and the associated reduction in economic activity coupled with a shift to work-from-home for many residential customers, the Authority has experienced changes in electric consumption by service class.
-Based on data available from smart meters, the implementation of New York State on PAUSE in response to the COVID-19 pandemic in March 2020 resulted in reduced commercial customer consumption of 11% (weather-adjusted).
-However, the stay-at-home directive resulted in an increase in residential customer consumption of approximately 8% in 2020 during the same period.
-As a result, the combined 2020 sales were relatively unchanged following the start of New York State on PAUSE when compared to the prior year.
-This same trend continues into the first quarter of 2021 where commercial customer sales remain almost 8% below the pre-COVID-19 levels and residential customer sales continue to be approximately 7% above pre-COVID-19 levels.
+Based on data available from smart meters, starting with the implementation of New York State on PAUSE in response to the COVID-19 pandemic in March 2020 through the end of 2021, the Authority saw a reduction in commercial customer consumption of 9% (weather-adjusted).
+However, this was offset by the impacts of the stay-at-home directive and work-from-home patterns, which resulted in an increase in residential customer consumption of approximately 7% during the same period.
+As a result, the combined sales from March 2020 through the end of 2021 were relatively unchanged compared to pre-COVID-19 levels.